 As you know, without faith, we cannot please God or expect to receive anything from Him.
 Faith [in Him] is the cornerstone of our relationship and the key to Godly maturity.

 And shield it.

-We must isolate it from our logic, our past experience, and the opinions of others.
+We must isolate it from our logic, our past experiences, and the opinions of others.

 Our worrying injures my faith and is a total exercise in futility.
 It accomplishes absolutely nothing.
-Same goes when YOU worry too.
+The same goes when YOU worry too.

 Trust God instead of worrying, Girl.

 As you know, the Lord’s thoughts and plans are so far above ours that, most of the time, they are incomprehensible.
 He is infinite wisdom.